 Harmony, doubling, and balance are central to her abstract forms.
 Two panels of “Soy Isla” (I Am an Island: Understand and Retreat), 1969-96, fit together almost exactly.
 “I am after a harmony between two forces.”
 While “Soy Isla” is hard-edged, its raised surface makes her work softer and more human.

-Her art had been overlooked for decades and was rarely seen outside Puerto Rico.
-She was discovered by American audiences in 2013 when her work was shown at the Artists Space in New York.
+Her identification as a gay Cuban woman made her work invisible for decades to major art institutions in Europe and the United States.
+Her art was rarely seen outside Puerto Rico.
+She was discovered by American audiences in 2013 when her work was shown at the Artists Space in New York City.
 She exhibited at the 2017 Venice Biennal, and her work was seen in “Radical Women: Latin American Art, 1960-85” at the Brooklyn Museum in 2018.

-She will have her first retrospective of 65 paintings, sculptures,and sketches at the age of ninety-three at The Phillips Collection, Washington, D.C. from February to May, 2019.
+She had her first retrospective of 65 paintings, sculptures,and sketches at the age of ninety-three at The Phillips Collection, Washington, D.C. from February to May, 2019.
+This retrospective then opened at New York’s El Museo del Barrio in October, 2019.
 Its title, “Zilia Sanchez: Soy Isla (I Am an Island)” refers to her alienation both as a Latin American artist and as a woman.